 Not all bookstores have a sasquatch, let alone one with literary tastes!
 Ours hangs out around the corner in the alley and reads new books every month or so, as recommended by her artist friend (and creator) Christine Olsen.
 Check her out on Facebook at Lady Sasquatch.
 For a selection of Lady Sasquatch's reading choices, click here.

-Watermark Book Company was featured - briefly! - in an item about Christine and her sasquatches during the May 13 episode of the KING-5 TV program, Evening Magazine.
+Watermark Book Company was featured - briefly! - in an item about Christine and her sasquatches during an episode of the KING-5 TV program, Evening Magazine.
 Several other Sasquatchophilic Anacortes businesses (Bikespot, The Brown Lantern, Johnny Picassos, The Juicy Dog) were featured on the program also.
 To watch the clip, click here.

 SHORE, by Margo Huth